ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 **RULES**

-- A rule is a set of conditions which are applied to incoming calls in order to establish the appropriate entry point for the call
+- A rule is a set of conditions which are applied to incoming calls in order to establish the appropriate entry point for the call.
+These can be used to filter incoming calls.

 **TRANSACTION**